jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Links to Stuff To Look At.md

 From the README:

-This project consists of building a webpage similar to the original webpage of About google scholar . heres where u can find the orginal site.
+This project consists of building a webpage similar to the original webpage of About google scholar . here's where you can find the original site.